 One-Pot Lamb Stew in a pot.

-Lamb stew is a soup-like dish consisting of lamb meat and a variety of vegetables that are slowly cooked (or stewed).
-As the meat and vegetables cook and become tender, their individual flavors mingle together, creating a rich and heavenly thick broth.
+If you’re ready for a stew that’s rich and savory, this is definitely the best lamb stew recipe for you.
+As the meat and vegetables cook, their individual flavors mingle together, creating a rich and heavenly thick broth.
 It’s a great example of teamwork — the ingredients working together to create a stew with an exquisite taste and texture.
+And guess what?
+It only takes 15 minutes of prep time!

 What’s the Best Cut of Lamb To Use?

-Lamb shoulder is the most popular and best cut to use for lamb stew because it becomes very flavorful and tender when braised.
-Our second choice is a lamb rib cut.
+I prefer to use lamb shoulder for lamb stew because it becomes very flavorful and tender when braised.
+My second choice is a lamb rib cut.
 These two cuts come from well worked-out muscles that contain more collagen, and it is this collagen that makes the texture and taste of the stew thoroughly luxurious.

 In a pinch, it is okay to use lamb stew meat, which is a mixture of different cuts.
 This mixture is often sold at a lower price in grocery stores.
-Although it is cheaper, some pieces of lamb may become more tender than others when stewed, or some pieces will be too tender (and mushy) compared to others.
+Although it is cheaper, some pieces of lamb may become more tender than others when stewed, or even mushy compared to others, but it is truly up to you!
+Either way, it’ll be delicious!

-• Preheat the pot: While the pot is preheating on medium-high heat, cut the lamb shoulder into two inch cubes and coat with flour.
+• Preheat the pot: Preheat the pot on medium-high heat.
+Meanwhile, cut the lamb shoulder into two inch cubes and coat them with flour.

 • Brown the meat and onion: Add the lamb to the pot and brown on each side.
 Then, add the sliced onions and cook until lightly browned.

-• Pour in the liquid: Pour the beef broth, tomato puree and bay leaves into the pot, deglazing the bottom of the pan with a wooden spoon.
+• Pour in the liquid: Add the broth, tomato puree, and bay leaves into the pot, deglazing the bottom of the pan with a wooden spoon as needed.

-• Simmer the stew: Bring to a boil, then simmer for about an hour.
-Stir in the remaining ingredients and simmer for another 30 minutes.
+• Simmer the stew: Bring the stew to a boil, then simmer.
+After about an hour, stir in the remaining ingredients and simmer for another 30 minutes.

 • Season to taste: Season with salt and pepper to taste, then garnish with fresh parsley.
 Enjoy!

-Hot tip: Use a dutch oven to make this lamb stew.
-We love using our favorite large dutch oven!
+Hot tip: Use a dutch oven to make this stew.
+I love using my favorite large dutch oven!
 It heats evenly and retains the heat so well!

-If there was a contest for best lamb stew, this stew would surely win.
+If there was a contest for the best lamb stew recipe, I know this one would surely win.
 Make it a first-place winner with these tips.

 • Cut veggies into equal size pieces: When prepping the carrots, onions, and potatoes, cut them into equal sized pieces.
-This will ensure the vegetables cook at the same rate.
+This ensures the vegetables cook at the same rate.

-• Trim the lamb: For less fatty pieces of lamb in the stew, trim the meat of any excess fat.
+• Trim the lamb: For less fatty pieces of lamb in the stew, trim the meat of any excess fat before browning it.

-• Brown the lamb and onions: This step is very important!
-When the meat and onions brown the flavors caramelize, adding an immeasurable amount of savor and depth to the stew.
+• Brown the lamb and onions: Browning the lamb and onions is so important!
+The caramelized bits add an immeasurable amount of flavor and depth to the stew.

-• Thicken the stew (as needed): If the broth needs extra thickening, whisk a tablespoon of flour with water in a separate bowl until well combined, then add it to the stew.
-Avoid adding flour directly to the stew as this can result in flour clumps.
+• Thicken the stew (as needed): If the broth needs extra thickening, whisk a tablespoon of flour with water in a separate bowl until it’s well combined, then add it to the stew.
+Avoid adding flour directly to the stew as you’ll end up with clumps of raw flour.

-• Add carrots and potatoes at the end: Toss in the carrots and baby potatoes in the last 30 minutes of cooking time.
+• Add carrots and potatoes at the end: Toss in the carrots and baby potatoes in the last 30 minutes of cooking.
 Adding them too early will result in the veggies becoming too mushy.

 Lamb stew in a pot.

 Give your lamb stew a personal touch with a few simple additions or substitutions.
-The smallest change can transform your lamb stew into something extraordinary!
+The smallest change can transform your “stew with lamb” into something extraordinary!

-• Vegetables: Add sliced mushrooms, minced garlic, parsnips, or carrots along with the onions, allowing them all to turn slightly brown as they saute.
+• Vegetables: Add sliced mushrooms, minced garlic, or parsnips along with the onions.
+Allow them to all turn slightly brown as they sauté.
 Or, add chopped turnips and green peas along with the potatoes in the last 30 minutes of cooking.

 • Herbs: Bay leaves are the perfect herb for lamb stew, but for more fresh, herby flavors, add dill, thyme, or scallions.